To Add and Edit Text

 When text extends beyond the confines of the text box an indicator “+” is shown in the lower right-hand corner of the text box prompting you to enlarge it.

-CLOSER LOOK!
-Text in a box will not be visible if the font size is larger than the text box.
+HINT: Text in a box will not be visible if the font size is larger than the text box.
 Use the sizing handles on the text box to make it bigger, or right-click the text box and choose “Fit To Text.”

 To Add Text On a Path

-Artboard makes curved text beautiful and easy.
+The Text On Path [e] tool makes curved text beautiful and easy.
 A bit of practice is all it takes to give your curved text an expert look.
 Text On Path uses curves with the same controls as the Bezier Path tool.

 It is a good practice to keep your text curves simple.
 With only two points you can create smooth c-shaped and s-shaped curves simply by adjusting the points themselves (the orange dots) and the curve handles (the blue squares).
 The longer the curve handles, the steeper your curve.
 Experiment by moving the curve handles around and altering the shape of the curve.